alextanhongpin/evolutionary-architecture/documentation.md

 - we do not need to explain the dependency (unless it is extrrnal, or its meant for development and is not sttaed in the dependency management, because it's a global installation).
 E.g. migration tool, code editor used etc
 - scope.
 What is the service used for

+tips
+- ignore outside conventions, design your own docs that works for your use case
+- update changes only if the old pattern no longer works